zekomadson/chill_devs_chill_jam_9/README.md

 - Setup Pause Menu
 - Setup Game Over Menu
 - Set up home base for ghost
+  - A simple fire that brews the coffee.
 - Set up initial beach to find coffee beans
+- Gravestones have new recipes, they are cryptic.